 Coming at you from Dubai (6 weeks into relocating), and with a 35-week twin bump so big I have to assume a pretty compromising position just to write this post at my desk!
-My babies are very nearly fully cooked – my doctor here will allow them to stay put until 37 weeks if they are so minded, then it’s time to hurry things along with an induction – so I want to take this time to reflect on and offer some second trimester tips before the memory of those 16 weeks become too distant a memory.
+My babies are very nearly fully cooked – my OB here will allow them to stay put until 37 weeks if they are so minded, then it’s time to hurry things along with an induction – so I want to take this time to reflect on and offer some second trimester tips before those 16 weeks become too distant a memory.
 If you missed it, you can read my first trimester reflections here.
 Note, there have been several twists and turns since I posted that blog.
 I can confirm that no one pregnancy is alike… and sometimes even one pregnancy can look and feel very different within the same gestation!
-As before, following the general pregnancy Mind, Body, Bump pillars, I’ll summarise some second trimester considerations especially relevant for mums of multiples.
+As before, I’ll follow the pillars of my pre-natal wellness book Mind, Body, Bump to summarise essential second trimester considerations, plus tips especially relevant for mums of multiples.

 I spent most of my second trimester throwing myself into my work and into the logistics of relocating a family, business and antenatal support system to Dubai in late January of this year.
 While a convenient distraction, I think I would have found similar projects to busy my mind, even if circumstances had been different.

-Although the first trimester can feel like a slog while you wait for things to look ship shape enough to share your good news with friends and family, the second trimester is the longest in your pregnancy and it is marked by the first substantial physical changes to signpost that you really are growing a baby (or two)!
+Although the first trimester can feel like a slog while you wait for things to look ship-shape enough to share your good news with friends and family, the second trimester is the longest in your pregnancy and it is marked by the first substantial physical evidence that you really are growing a baby (or two)!
 Mentally keeping up with those physical changes is a challenge; it’s natural to have mixed feelings or anxieties about becoming a mother – whether it’s for the first time or you’re adding to your existing nest.

 I stopped reading as many books in my second trimester – partly because I was short on time, but also because I wanted to tune into my own experience of this pregnancy and not colour it with too much outside influence.
 Unlike my first pregnancy, I chose to be completely oblivious about how big my babies were or what fruit they were most like during any given week.
 Instead, I looked down at my tummy and watched them grow organically.
 I couldn’t control all the outward distractions by way of deadlines or moving arrangements, but I could silence some of the extra noise about my pregnancy and choose to feel it rather than read about it.